As a Cary probate attorney, I’m often asked, “What are the most important steps I need to take after the death of a loved one?”

 - Consider long-term care for the surviving spouse– If your loved one left behind a surviving spouse who is elderly and unable to live alone, consideration should immediately be given to his or her long-term care.
 This may range from moving in with another relative to hiring round-the-clock in-home health aides.
 Nursing home care may also be required in this situation, to which I’d advise you to consult with your estate planning lawyer to discuss potential ways to protect your loved one’s assets before making such a move.

-Of course in addition to taking the steps above, I always welcome you to contact me, your neighborhood Cary probate lawyer for help.
-Our office can assist you in working through the legalities of your loved one’s estate and handling any estate administration needs.
+Of course, in addition to taking the steps above, I always welcome you to contact me, your neighborhood Cary probate lawyer for help.
+Our estate planning law office in Cary can assist you in working through the legalities of your loved one’s estate and handling any estate administration needs.

 Want to learn more?
 Download our guide, Understanding Estate Administration or call our office at 919-443-3035 for a complimentary case assessment.